Cxemcast 010 – Fix

 13. Radioactive Man - Uranium

-There is techno in Kirovohrad.
+There is techno in Kropyvnytskyi for sure.
 We take care of it and protect it.
-We do parties rarely but for next year we have big plans.
-There is also techno in Dnipropetrovsk!
-Dnepr (commonly used in oral speech short version of ‘Dnopropetrovsk’) is my favorite city, where I always want to return to.
-Even when I lived in Kyiv and had an opportunity to visit sessions featuring world "techno-stars", Dnepr still remained favorite place for me.
-There is a crowd, friends; there is the atmosphere and there is techno.
+We organize parties rarely but for the next year we have big plans.
+We also have techno in Dnipro, which is my favorite city, and I always look forward to coming back there.
+Even when I was living in Kyiv and had an opportunity to visit sessions featuring world “techno stars”, Dnipro still held the position of my favorite city.
+There are parties, friends, atmosphere, and techno music.

-If there is audience, you can organize parties in Africa.
-The difference only lays in the purchasing power of customers.
-Techno, or more specifically house, clime to the world level long time ago.
-The results - we all can see them.
-Recently, the world witnessed Surgeon playing with Lady Gaga’s friend, opening the concert of the last.
-It is a pleasure to see pop stars with such a good taste.
-However, I wish techno doesn’t follow the way of house, trance and dubstep, completely destroying its authenticity.
+If you have the audience, you can organize parties anywhere.
+The only issue is welfare of the audience.
+Techno or, to be exact, house music has won worldwide recognition a long time ago, and we all see the fruit of it.
+Recently, the world witnessed Surgeon playing at Lady Gaga concert.
+It‘s a pleasure to see pop stars with such a good taste.
+However, I’d rather not see techno follow the lead of house, trance, and dubstep, completely destroying its authenticity along the way.

-Techno is hardly underground.
-Berghain gathers kilometer-long queues of techno fans from around the world and not everyone can pass strict face control.
-The number of subscribers to good producers goes above hundreds of thousands.
-Is it still underground?
+Berghain gathers kilometer-long queues of techno fans from around the world, and not everyone will pass strict face control.
+The number of subscribers of good producers goes beyond hundreds of thousands.
+Is techno still underground?
 I guess it’s not.
-The thing is that techno still holds the balance and is always developing.
+However, the thing is that techno still continues to develop.

-Tell us a bit about Techno.UA public, when did it appear and what is its main goal?
+Tell us a bit about Techno.UA public page.
+What is its main goal?

-It appeared in 2009.
-While social networks were a sort of Wild West not yet mastered by the majority.
-Yes, you could freely talk to Luke Slater or DJ Bone via Facebook, while even Anton Zap was not registered on ВКонтакте (VKontakte is the biggest Russian social network, the most popular on in CIS countries).
-At the same time, the start of public could be called a coincidence, because SMM has just begun to emerge in Ukraine and Kolia Sviaznoy, one of the founders of Techno.UA, worked as SMM-manager in Ukrainian digital agency.
-The tools were familiar, the objectives were clear, however the way to attract audience was not.
-Thus, the public has become not only an organic continuation of Techno.UA’s message to the masses, but also an experimental field, where we learned to communicate with the audience, analyze its needs and inform the subscribers about our activity.
+It was created in 2009.
+At that time, social networks were kind of Wild West, not yet colonised by major labels.
+You could freely chat with Luke Slater or DJ Bone via Facebook, and Anton Zap hadn’t even signed up for VKontakte (Russian social network, popular in post-Soviet countries).
+Techno.UA was started in part by coincidence.
+Social media communications have just emerged in Ukraine, and Kolia Sviaznoi, one of Techno.UA founders, was working as a social media manager in a digital agency.
+The tools were familiar, the objectives were clear, but the way to attract the audience was not.
+The page has become an organic continuation of our vision, and also a field for experimentation.
+We learned to communicate with the audience, analyze its needs, and inform the subscribers about our activities.

 There is very little techno in my mix.
-Basically, it consists mostly of electro and acid.
+It consists mostly of electro and acid.
 Classic techno will live forever!
-Technologies are constantly developing and techno goes along with time, sounding as fashionable as when it appeared.
-Mills, Surgeon and many others are the living proof of it.
+Technology is constantly evolving, and techno moves with the times, still sounding fresh and trendy.
+Jeff Mills, Surgeon, and many others are the living example.